siloa/siloa.github.io/_posts/2021-1-31-Papers and Abstracts.md

 layout: post
 title: Papers and Abstracts
 ---
 • **Willis, S.**; Stern, R.J.; 2024.
-"A new video for teaching undergraduates and the public how Plate Tectonics influences Climate" In Proceedings of the GSA North-Central/South-Central Joint Section Meeting (Springfield), Springfield, MO, USA, April 20-23 2024.
+"A new video for teaching undergraduates and the public how Plate Tectonics influences Climate".
+In Proceedings of the GSA North-Central/South-Central Joint Section Meeting (Springfield), Springfield, MO, USA, April 20-23 2024.

 • **Willis, S.**; Stern, R.; 2022.
 “Plate Tectonics and Climate: How to educate an undergraduate audience with videos/animations”.
 In Proceedings of the AGU Fall Meeting (Chicago), Chicago, IL, USA, 12-16 December 2022.